Exhibit Rules & Regulations

 Cancellation of exhibit space must be directed in writing to the Society.
 The following rules apply:

-A. If Exhibitor downsizes on or before April 18, 2014, Exhibitor will not forfeit any portion of the 50% deposit.
-However, if Exhibitor cancels on or before April 18, 2014, a processing fee equal to 5% of the total cost of the previously contracted booth space will apply.
+A. If Exhibitor cancels or downsizes on or before April 17, 2015, Exhibitor will not forfeit any portion of the 50% deposit.
+However, if Exhibitor cancels or downsizes between April 18, 2015, and June 11, 2015, a processing fee equal to 5% of the total cost of the previously contracted booth space will apply.

-C. If Exhibitor cancels or downsizes on or after August 22, 2014, Exhibitor will pay 100% of the total contracted exhibit space.
-In any event, there will be no refunds issued after August 22, 2014.
+C. If Exhibitor cancels or downsizes on or after August 21, 2015, Exhibitor will remain responsible for 100% of the total contracted exhibit space.
+No refunds will be issued after August 21, 2015.

 8. Selling of Products